josh314/squinty/README.md

 The `-n` flag sets the number of training points per CV-fold.
 The trained model is output to `svm-49-model.p`.
 Finally, predictions for test data can be obtained

-`make-predictions.py data/raw/test.csv -o predictions.csv -m svm-49-model.p -r agglo.p`
+`make-predictions.py data/raw/test.csv -o predictions.csv -m svm-49-model.p -r agglo-49.p`

 using flags to indicate the output predictions file, and input model and reducer objects.